flyteorg/flyte/rsts/dive_deep/overview.rst

 :ref:`Launchplans <divedeep-launchplans>` provide a mechanism to specialize input parameters for workflows associated different schedules.

-:ref:`Registration <divedeep-registrations>` is the process of uploading a workflow and its task definitions to the :ref:`FlyteAdmin <divedeep-admin>` service.
+:ref:`Registration <divedeep-registration>` is the process of uploading a workflow and its task definitions to the :ref:`FlyteAdmin <divedeep-admin>` service.
 Registration creates an inventory of available tasks, workflows and launchplans declared per project and domain.
 A scheduled or on-demand execution can then be launched against one of